 The proximity to Innsbruck means that Lech is an ideal option for a long weekend, though with the size of the ski area you will be hard pushed to cover the whole terrain with in a week.

 Huge ski area

 Lech Ski Overview

-To preserve the tranquility of the resort as it has grown over the years, the Lech resort was the first in Europe to apply a cap on the number of day skipasses issued in peak holiday times.
-As a result, runs are never overcrowded and more than 350 instructors take classes of usually fewer than tenpeople.
-While the terrain is well suited to beginner and intermediate skiers, the well-known 21km Weisse Ring (White Ring) and the off-piste areas areideal for more advanced skiers.
+To preserve the tranquillity of the resort as it has grown over the years, the Lech resort was the first in Europe to apply a cap on the number of day ski passes issued in peak holiday times.
+As a result, runs are never overcrowded and more than 350 instructors take classes of usually fewer than ten people.

 - Ski Area: Lech Zurs am Alberg